 First, the bad news: all seven seasons of MacGyver are leaving Netflix July 1.
 It’s just another example of older shows disappearing from the streaming service.

 To compound matters, Me-TV also recently pulled the show from its daily schedule.
 It had been airing weekdays at 5 pm EST, but now you’ll find The Brady Bunch there.
-And those Brady kids – while plenty pluck & resourceful – solve decidedly fewer crimes.
+And those Brady kids – while plenty plucky & resourceful – solve decidedly fewer crimes.

 The good news: You still have time to watch – and re-watch – one of the best-worst episodes of a successful TV show in American history.